NorthernWidget/ALog/README.md

 *The analog pins can be referred to by their base numeral (for the ALog BottleLogger, 0, 1, 2, 3, 6, or 7) in the `AnalogRead(analogPinNumber)` command that we'll see below; this is the legacy of early versions of Arduino.
 They must be elsewhere referred to as A0, A1, A2, A3, A6, or A7.*

-*A bit of advanced knowledge: "A0" maps to "14", "A1" maps to 15, and soforth until A7 maps to 21; this is because there are 14 digital pins (0-14), so the analog numbers come right after these.
+*A bit of advanced knowledge: "A0" maps to "14", "A1" maps to 15, and so forth until A7 maps to 21; this is because there are 14 digital pins (0-14), so the analog numbers come right after these.
 Therefore, while I find A0...A7 easier to remember, you may prefer to use the numbers >13, which is equally valid.*

 #### D3-INT1, D7, D8 (digital pins, ALog BottleLogger)

 These pins can read or write TRUE or FALSE values.
 For writing, TRUE means full power (VCC) is delivered.
 False means the pin goes to GND.
 Reading values with these pins tells you whether the observed voltage is closer to VCC or to GND.

-When programmin these pins, refer to them by their number alone, dropping the D (and anything after the number that immediately follows the D.
+When programming these pins, refer to them by their number alone, dropping the D (and anything after the number that immediately follows the D.

 ##### D3-INT1 (interrupt, ALog BottleLogger)